AprilMayCodes/100-Days/journal/round-4-log.md

 ## Day 15: Monday December 27, 2021
 -  **Today's Progress**: Made the login form template, took me a min to get it formatted how I want.
 Still haven't decided exactly how I'm going to do the register form, if I want to ask for all the info in it or have just an email and password to register and then an 'update' option where you can add the rest of the details.

+## Day 16: Tuesday December 28, 2021
+-  **Today's Progress**: Set up the register form and started playing around with the formatting.
+Got an API to get the UTC offset based on the coordinates, so I can use that along with the other one to get the coordinates from the location name or zip code.
+Created get_coordinates and get_offset functions and made sure I understood how the APIs worked.

+## Day 17: Wednesday December 29, 2021
+-  **Today's Progress**: Set up the database and finished setting up the login and register pages.
+Registering will generate and save a birth chart for the user.
+That info will be used to compare to the daily pages to check for aspects, once I get around to setting that up.

+## Day 18: Friday December 31, 2021
+-  **Today's Progress**: Took a day off when I had to go to the hospital for dehydration.
+Back with a vengeance today!
+Spent a lot of time messing with the css to make the registtration page responsive.
+Created more problems than I solved, but also figured out (I think) the way to fix them.
+There's a few changes I need to make to the registration form anyway, with the DOB and Birth time entry, so it doesn't have to be entered formatted properly, making it a little more user-friendly.
+Gonna fiddle with it some more tomorrow.